 In October 2013, we entered into a license and collaboration agreement with Eli Lilly in order to accelerate and broaden our fruquintinib development program in China.
 As a result, we were able to quickly expand the clinical development of fruquintinib in three indications with major unmet medical needs in China: colorectal cancer, non-small cell lung cancer and gastric cancer, as discussed above.
-We recently amended our license and collaboration agreement with Eli Lilly.
+In December 2018, we amended our license and collaboration agreement with Eli Lilly.
 This amendment gives us, among other things, all planning, execution and decision making responsibilities for life cycle indication development of fruquintinib in China.
 It also gives us the promotion and distribution rights for fruquintinib in provinces that represent 30% (or 40% if certain additional criteria are met) of sales of fruquintinib in China upon the achievement of a non-fruquintinib related Eli Lilly commercial action.
 Support from Eli Lilly has also helped us to establish our own manufacturing (formulation) facility in Suzhou, China, which now produces clinical and commercial supplies of fruquintinib.

-For more information regarding our partnership with Eli Lilly, see "-Overview of Our Collaborations."
+For more information regarding our partnership with Eli Lilly, see "-Overview of Our Collaborations-Eli Lilly Agreement."

-Surufatinib VEGFR, FGFR1 and CSF-1R Inhibitor
+3. Surufatinib VEGFR 1, 2 and 3, FGFR1 and CSF-1R Inhibitor